Baysunghur: Artistic endeavour

-Baysunghur was living in Herat as governor by 1417.
 After temporarilly taking Tabriz from the Qara Qoyunlu in 1421, together with his father Shah Rukh, he brought back to Herat a group of Tabrizi artists and calligraphers, formerly working for Ahmad Jalayir, who he installed in Herat to add to his existing artists from Shiraz.
 They became the most important school of artists in Iran, merging the two styles.
+In the 16th century, Dust Muhammad Haravi described the Timurid Baysunghur's efforts at emulating Jalayirid art, after his occupation of Tabriz in 1421 and capture of artists from Tabriz: